UMAprotocol/UMIPs/UMIPs/umip-draft_add_daiphpid.md

 2. **Pricing interval**

-    - 60
+    - 300 seconds

 3. **Input processing**

-    - Obtain an api key from CoinMarketCap (https://pro.coinmarketcap.com/signup/) then substitute it to `CMC_PRO_API_KEY` url parameter value
+    - Human intervention in extreme circumstances where the result differs from broad market consensus

 4. **Result processing**

-    - Take the mean from CoinMarketCap + CoinGecko DAI:PHP price
+    - Mean between the DAI:PHP feeds of CG and CMC

 <br>